-Terminal blocks for DC signal interfacing shall have a number 6-32 by 7/32 inch screw as minimum.
-Functions to be terminated shall be as specified in the listing of Input/Output Terminals in the TS2-1992 Standard document (Section 5).
+Terminal blocks for DC signal interfacing shall have a number 6-32 x 7/32 inch (or metric equivalent) screw as minimum.
+Functions to be terminated shall be as specified in the listing of Input/Output Terminals in the TS2-2003 Standard document (Section 5).